Mysterise/Keyworder/README.md

 # Keyworder

 Scrape visible keywords from a webpage.
 Ranks keywords to their frequency.
-Keywords are preprocessed to filter noise, including removing conjunctives.
+Keywords are preprocessed to filter noise, including common stop words.